 While the coastal scenery is stupendous all the way along the Mendocino coast, one place worth keeping an eye out for on the drive along Hwy-1 is the tiny roadside community of Elk (pop.
-250), 15 miles south of Mendocino.
-Elk is a wonderful little wide-spot-in-the-road, with what must be one of the oldest and most characterful service stations in California (the Elk Garage, in business since 1901) alongside a great little veggie-friendly breakfast-and-lunch road-food stop: Queenie’s Roadhouse Café (6061 S. Hwy-1, 707/877-3285, closed Tues.-Wed.).
+208), 15 miles south of Mendocino.
+Elk is a wonderful little wide spot in the road, with what must be one of the oldest and most characterful service stations in California—the Elk Garage, in business since 1901—alongside a great little veggie-friendly breakfast-and-lunch road-food stop: Queenie’s Roadhouse Café (707/877-3285, Thurs.-Mon.).